HBase Architecture – Regions, Hmaster, Zookeeper

 3. HBase Architecture – Regions

 In HBase Architecture, a region consists of all the rows between the start key and the end key which are assigned to that Region.
-And, those Regions which are assigned to the nodes in the HBase Cluster, is what we call “Region Servers”.
+And, those Regions which we assignes to the nodes in the HBase Cluster, is what we call “Region Servers”.
 Basically, for the purpose of reads and writes these servers serves the data.
 While talking about numbers, it can serve approximately 1,000 regions.
-However, rows in each region in HBase are managed in a sorted order.
+However, we manages rows in each region in HBase in a sorted order.

 These Regions of a Region Server are responsible for several things, like handling, managing, executing as well as reads and writes HBase operations on that set of regions.
-The default size of a region is 256MB, which can be configured as per requirement.
+The default size of a region is 256MB, which we can configure as per requirement.

 HBase master in the architecture of HBase is responsible for region assignment as well as DDL (create, delete tables) operations.